 Fast Facts

-This project is McConnell Dowell’s eighth airport project in the Pacific Islands and it follows our successful completion of the USD6.7 million rehabilitation and extension of Runway 8-26 in 2007 and the Taxiway Alpha Rehabilitation in 2011.
+This project was McConnell Dowell’s eighth airport project in the Pacific Islands and followed our successful completion of the USD6.7 million rehabilitation and extension of Runway 8-26 in 2007 and the Taxiway Alpha Rehabilitation in 2011.

 The challenge